waseemtannous/Terraform-MySQL-Wordpress/README.md

 # Terraform-MySQL-Wordpress

-The objective is to create a Terraform configuration file that will create:
+The objective is to create Terraform configuration files that will create:

 - VPC.
 - 2 Subnets: one private and one public.